leptonai/leptonai/README.md

 <a href="https://twitter.com/leptonai">Twitter</a> •
 <a href="https://leptonai.medium.com/">Blog</a>

-LeptonAI SDK allows you to build an AI service from python code with ease.
+The LeptonAI python library allows you to build an AI service from python code with ease.
 Key features include:

 - A pythonic abstraction `Photon`, allowing you to convert research and modeling code into a service with a few lines of code.
 - Simple abstractions to launch models like those on [HuggingFace](https://huggingface.co) in few lines of code.